ireneyunfei/Broadway_ANLY501/README.md

 	Yunfei Zhang (yz678)

 This repository contains all the files and scripts pertaining to the Broadway Data Analysis Project for ANLY 501.
+The project can be found here: https://sites.google.com/view/501finalprojectwebsite/home

 -	Directory Part1 contains all the data files and scripts about data collection, data cleanliness evaluation, and data cleaning.